 All of these flights can be booked through the Qantas website except the Larnaca – Cyprus one, for which you will need to search for availability on the Emirates Skywards website and then phone Qantas to book.

 We are lucky in Australia to have a number of Emirates services not only to/from Dubai but to New Zealand and Southeast Asia too.
 There are also options to use your Qantas Points on Emirates fifth-freedom flights in a few other parts of the world.

-Make sure to compare Emirates’ award availability, redemption pricing and taxes against other Qantas partners operating on the same routes, e.g. Cathay Pacific between Hong Kong and Bangkok and LATAM between Rio de Janeiro and Buenos Aires, but you may well find that flying the Gulf carrier in a region nowhere near the Middle East may be your best option.
+Make sure to compare Emirates’ award availability, redemption pricing and taxes against other Qantas partners operating on the same routes, e.g. Cathay Pacific between Hong Kong and Bangkok, but you may well find that flying the Gulf carrier in a region nowhere near the Middle East may be your best option.

 You may also be interested in reading about the cheapest ways to fly Cathay Pacific First Class using Qantas Points.